With a Grain of Salt

 Interestingly, the fortune cookie with its 'surprise inside' is also the precursor to the cereal box prize and drumstick ice cream cone.
 It's also why 'cookies' store data from your web browsing on your device.
 Surprised?

 As popular ideas gain traction, controversy as to 'who made them first' follow.
 As to this treat, the owner of the Hong Kong Noodle Company in Los Angeles, California, claims he invented the cookie in 1918,3 however, a wafer similar in appearance to the modern fortune cookie was made in Kyoto, Japan, as far back as the 19th century.2 Creativity Portal reached out to both claimants for comment, unfortunately, both're long gone.

 As the invention of cars spawned an industry of tire-makers, the delightful cookie with a poetic message inside birthed the creation of the Do-zai taipu (movable fortune type) in Oshu, Japan, during the Edo period.
 This tiny typewriter has just one purpose: to typeset fortunes.
 Unfortunately, only 100 were made and few remain in existence and Amazon just discontinued selling its ribbon.

 What does this mean?
 Not sure, but the tension in this Fortunately / Unfortunately game narrative is about to guide you towards a happy solution that's win-win for everyone.

 Fortunately, Creativity Portal stepped up to the plate to make sure fortunes on tiny slips of paper never go extinct.
 After months of R&D with our team of cookie experts, we're pleased to unveil our very cool prototype of the Dejitaru o mi kuji taipu ⇢

 ©2022 Isette Façìon.
 All rights reserved.

-Isette Façìon started as a summer intern for Creativity Portal in 2022.
+Isette Façìon started as a summer intern for Creativity Portal and quickly moved into a dubious writing role.
 Readers find her research as questionable as her name sounds. ...